SkylineCommunications/dataminer-docs/connector-help/connector_help/Meinberg LANTIME IMS-TCR API V10.md

 The generator of the **TCR** module generates pulses per second, per minute, and per hour.
 Four programmable outputs are also available.
 The pulses are synchronized to UTC second.

-The Meinberg **MRS** concept supports setting up a prioritized list of input sources that are used to synchronize the internal hardware clock on the TCR and then generate a large number of different output signals used by I/O compatible cards, to provide a user-defined selection of synchronization outputs by adding **BPE**, **CPE**,or other IMS modules.
+The Meinberg **MRS** concept supports setting up a prioritized list of input sources that are used to synchronize the internal hardware clock on the TCR and then generate a large number of different output signals used by I/O compatible cards, to provide a user-defined selection of synchronization outputs by adding **BPE**, **CPE**, or other IMS modules.

 ## About